 Postdoctoral Research Assistant

-Piergiorgio is a post-doctoral research assistant working with Prof Heidi Johansen-Berg.
+Piergiorgio is a post-doctoral researcher working in Prof Heidi Johansen-Berg’s Plasticity lab.

-His research focuses on the Fit-to-Study Brain imaging sub-study: a year-long physical activity intervention in children aimed to improve cognitive abilities of those from disadvantaged households.
-He combines machine-learning approaches with multi-modal and quantitative MRI to study predictive factors and biological mechanisms underlying healthy brain plasticity.
-His research will provide a better understanding of how this large-scale intervention, involving 18,000 12-years-old children around the areas of Oxford, London and Birmingham, can foster brain plasticity underlying healthy cognitive development.
+His research focuses on the Fit-to-Study Brain imaging sub-study: a year-long physical activity intervention in children aimed at improving cognitive abilities of those from disadvantaged households.
+He combines machine-learning approaches with multi-modal and quantitative MRI to better understand the biological processes underlying healthy brain plasticity.

 Developments in diffusion MRI and tractography to study language network alterations following very preterm birth